camunda/connectors/connector-sdk/element-template-generator/README.md

 - Be annotated with the `@ElementTemplate` annotation defined in this module.

-The points above define the minimum requirements. ou can customize and extend the functionality by using more annotations (see below).
+The points above define the minimum requirements.
+You can customize and extend the functionality by using more annotations (see below).

 ## Usage